Dijon Kizzee was running from deputies when he was shot, lawyers say - KESQ

 “The investigation is ongoing and there is no additional information available at this time,” a spokesman replied.

-Kizzee died from gunshot wounds, the medical examiner announced Thursday, but how many gunshots he sustained was not released.
-The manner of death was declared homicide.
+Kizzee died from gunshot wounds, the medical examiner announced Thursday, but how many gunshots he sustained won’t be released for a while.

+The preliminary results have been placed on a security hold by the department, according to the Los Angeles County Medical Examiner-Coroner’s office.

 Full details are expected once the report is finalized, a process that could take several weeks.